 Online programs for psychologists are available for certain types of coursework.
 Generally, to complete a bachelor’s degree program, internships and approximately 1,800 clinically supervised hours are required.
 You may not be able to complete psychology postgraduate degree programs online only.

 Emerging online programs related to forensic psychology include Kaplan University’s Bachelor of Science in Criminal Justice (Forensic Psychology track); Florida Tech University’s Bachelor of Arts in Applied Psychology (Forensic Psychology track); Western International University’s Bachelor of Arts in Criminal Behavior.

 How much will my education cost?

-As an example of tuition* you might find at a forensic psychology school, the John Jay College of Criminal Justice’s undergraduate tuition is $2,865 per semester for full-time, New York State residents.
-Out-of-state tuition is $510 per credit hour (Credits required: 40-46)
+As an example of tuition* you might pay at a forensic psychology school, tuition at the John Jay College of Criminal Justice undergraduate program is $3,165 per semester for full-time, New York State residents.
+Out-of-state tuition is $560 per credit hour (Credits required: 40-46).

-The school’s master’s degree program is $4,585 per semester for in-state students.
+The school’s master’s degree program is $5,065 per semester for in-state students.
 Out-of-state tuition is $780 per credit, with 42 credits needed for completion of the master of arts in forensic psychology, or $32,760.